christienMD/jira-clone/README.md

 # Jira Clone - By Mesueh Christien

 A lightweight Jira-inspired task management app built with modern web technologies.
 Manage your projects, track tasks, and collaborate with your team - all in one place.
+The system features real-time synchronization, responsive layouts, and optimized drag-and-drop functionality built on custom React hooks.
+The integration with Appwrite's backend services demonstrates proficiency in modern authentication flows and database design.
+With performance-optimized rendering and careful attention to accessibility standards, This Jira-Clon represents a comprehensive showcase of full-stack development capabilities focused on delivering exceptional user experiences.

 ## Tech Stack